gmlwns2000/mlai-cli/README.md

 However, this tool will compute transferred bytes per transaction.
 This is needed to measure how much Infiniband is loaded efficiently.
 Higher bytes per transaction should be better.

 **This tool only inspects local disks.
-Therefore, to monitor the shared disk, you should run this script on the proper server.**
+So, to monitor the shared disk, you should actually run this script on the right server.**

 ```sh
 heejun@st1:~/library/mlai-cli$ ./mlai iostat